Xixaus/SI-CE/docs/chemstation-api/file-protocol.md

 # File-Based Communication Protocol

-Understanding how Python communicates with ChemStation is essential for troubleshooting, optimization, and advanced usage.
+Understanding how Python communicates with ChemStation is essential for troubleshooting and advanced usage.
 This guide explains the robust file-based protocol that enables reliable command execution between Python and ChemStation.

 ## Protocol Overview